SaYanZz0/Dynamic-Community-detection-for-social-networks/README.md

 Link: https://arxiv.org/abs/2305.10738

-#### Award

-Best Paper Award of 2024 China Computational Power Conference.

-Excellent Poster Award of 2024 World Young Scientist Summit..

-## Code of TGC
+## Code

-This is the PyTorch version of TGC.
-We want to provide you with as much usable code as possible.
+ You should Note that i used Cpu for Excuting the code because CUDA doesn't support my GPU , so if you want to use CUDA you can change the code .

 ## Prepare